front-commerce/developers.front-commerce.com/website/blog/2018-03-20-our-reacticon.md

 As one of the first solution available, we’ve already solved in our way a lot of the things that were discussed. **We presented some of our implementation details and gave advices from our experience to attendees and speakers**.
-It led to interesting feedbacks, and motivated us even more for the remaining tasks before releasing 1.0.
+Meeting with the teams behind Vue Storefront and Deity led to constructive discussions about our respective visions and choices.
+We are now even more motivated for the remaining tasks before releasing 1.0.

 On the second day, Pierre improvised a **15 minutes live coding session about our GraphQL middleware**.
 He illustrated how to extend the base GraphQL schema